Turkey and coal

 Environmental problems and protests at existing plants

 - Yatağan power station: Constructed in 1976, this 630 MW power plant lacked a functioning waste-gas filtering system for 30 years.
 According to one press report, thousands of local residents filed complaints, and the trials linked to the plant became "one of the staple cases at the European Court of Human Rights."
 The plant has long been considered a blight on the scenic Aegean coast and local people continue to protest that it has damaged their health and olive groves.

 - Afşin-Elbistan power complex: A plant in Kahramanmaraş province operated without a purification system for 20 years, damaging local agriculture and leading to complaints from local citizens.

-- Kemerköy power station: Muğla’s Gökova plant is credited with ending efforts to develop the area as a nature-tourism destination.
+- Kemerköy power station: Muğla’s Gökova plant is blamed for ending efforts to develop the area as a nature-tourism destination.

 - Sugozu power station: In September 2008, four climbers from Greenpeace's Rainbow Warrior were arrested after they occupied a giant coal loading platform to prevent a delivery of coal to this coal plant, which emits 10 million tonnes of carbon dioxide annually.

 Coal-fired power stations financed by international public investment institutions

 Turkey is planning and constructing new coal plants to be fired by local lignite mines in Thrace, Eskişehir, Afyonkarahisar, Kahramanmaraş, Bartin and other provinces.
 However Gerze power station was cancelled after strong local opposition and opposition to coal in Turkey remains determined.

 Anadolu Enerji and Hattat Holding Energy Group are two of the companies involved, and more companies are due to be selected during 2018.